XHPSEN-FM

 XHPSEN-FM is a radio station on 96.9 FM in Ensenada, Baja California, Mexico.
 It is owned by Radiópolis and carries its Los 40 pop format.

 History

 XHPSEN was awarded in the IFT-4 radio auction of 2017.
 Televisa Radio paid 32 million pesos.
-It came to air in October 2019 and Los 40 format had previously on XHAT-FM 101.1 before breakup with Televisa Radio and Audiorama.
+It came to air in October 2019, the name of Los 40 who had been on XHAT-FM 101.1 until 2017 when Audiorama decided to break all stations alliances with Televisa.